 Some organisations may have specialist LGBT+ advocacy services.
 You can search online to see if there are any local advocacy services in your area.
 Or you could call our Advice Service so we can search for you.

-If you have no success using an advocate or PALS you could complain using the NHS complaints procedure.
-The GP practice or mental health trust should be able to give you a leaflet about their complaints procedure.
+If you have no success using an advocate or PALS, you could complain using the NHS complaints procedure.
+The GP practice or mental health trust should be able to give you a leaflet about their complaint procedure.

 You can find more information about:

 An organisation that offers guidance and support for older people who may be experiencing difficulties in accessing services or care.
-Their guide for older LGBT+ people can be found here.
+Their guide for older LGBT+ people can be found using this link: